Find answers to the most frequently asked questions about the 3-in-1 teenage booster jab.

 The most common side effect of the 3-in-1 teenage booster is swelling, tenderness and redness at the site of the injection.
 But this is usually mild and goes away quickly.

-Read more about the possible side effects of the 3-in-1 teenage booster vaccine.
+Read more abut the possible side effects of the 3-in-1 teenage booster vaccine

-Is there anyone who shouldn't be given the 3-in-1 teenage booster?
+Is there anyone who should not be given the 3-in-1 teenage booster?

-There are very few young people who can't be given the booster.
+There are very few young people who cannot be given the booster.

-If you're ill with a fever, you should also postpone vaccination until you're better.
-This is so any symptoms of an existing illness can't be confused with an adverse reaction to the vaccine.
+If you're ill with a fever, postpone vaccination until you're better.
+This is so any symptoms of an existing illness cannot be confused with an adverse reaction to the vaccine.